aniket-work/How-I-Built-an-AI-Powered-Radiology-Analyze/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the  "My Building of Event Planning Agent"
+Follow these steps to set up and run the  "How I Built an AI-Powered Radiology Analyze"

 1. Navigate to your project directory:
    ```